What is asthma?

 Asthma affects all the airways in the respiratory system, from the windpipe (trachea) in the neck to the smallest airways in the lungs.
-No two children with asthma are alike.
+No two children with asthma experience it exactly the same way.
 Asthma affects the airways of children in three ways:

-- Inflammation (swelling) of the lining of the airways.
-When the airway lining swells because of inflammation, there is less room for air to flow in and out.
-This swelling can last for weeks after an acute episode, called an asthma attack, or may become a condition that never completely goes away.
+- Inflammation (swelling) of the lining of the airways decreases the amount of room there is for air to flow in and out.
+This swelling can last for weeks after an acute episode, called an asthma attack, or it may become a condition that never completely goes away.

-- Bronchospasm is caused by tightening of the muscles that surround the airways.
+- Bronchospasm is a tightening of the muscles that surround the airways.
 This narrows the airway, preventing air from getting in or out of the lungs.

-- Excessive mucus is produced in the lungs and often blocks the airways.
+- Excessive mucus produced in the lungs often blocks the airways.

-Symptoms occur when airways are irritated from asthma triggers like a cold or allergies.
-Asthma can be controlled in the majority of children if properly treated.
-Because symptoms vary from child to child and from episode to episode, four keys to successful treatment are:
+Symptoms occur when asthma triggers, such as a cold or allergies, irritate the airways.
+Proper treatment can control asthma in the majority of children.
+Because symptoms vary from child to child and from episode to episode, four keys to successful treatment include:

-- Recognition of warning signs of a severe episode
+- Recognizing warning signs of a severe episode

 - Early treatment